prathamesh424/Monad-Arcade/README.md

 ### Sponsor Technologies Used (if any):
 - [ ] **Groq:** _[Explain if used, e.g., for AI-driven game hints, player analytics, etc.]_
-- [x] **Monad:** Our core blockchain implementation.
+-  ✅ **Monad:** Our core blockchain implementation.
 We built and deployed our smart contract on the Monad Testnet, leveraging its EVM compatibility and experiencing its performance for transaction processing and event propagation.
 - [ ] **Fluvio:** _[Explain if used, e.g., for real-time stream processing related to game events]_
 - [ ] **Base:** _[Explain if used, e.g., Smart Wallet integration for easier user onboarding]_
 - [ ] **Screenpipe:** _[Explain if used, e.g., for analyzing user interaction patterns]_